kitarp29/kube-ez/README.md

 - ## **Deploying the Pod**

   This is it!
 Now that we have the service account and the cluster role binding, we can deploy the pod.
-We can use this commad to deploy the pod:
+We can use this command to deploy the pod:

   ```
   kubectl apply -f - <<EOF